-8. The EU calls on China to implement these provisions in a non-discriminatory manner, respecting the principles of proportionality, necessity and technology neutrality.
+8. The EU calls on China to implement these provisions in a non-discriminatory manner, respecting the principles of proportionality, necessity and technology neutrality and ensuring adequate protection of intellectual property (IP).
 Moreover, the EU would like to repeat its previous requests for clarifications on the relationship with existing multi-level-protection systems (MLPs) and the expected timeline of implementation.